HexHive/JournalBot/README.md

 Navigate to `OAuth & Permissions`.
 If your journal channel is public, you need the following scopes: `channels.history, channels.read, chat.write` (adjust accordingly for private channels).
 In the `OAuth & Permissions` you'll also be able to copy the OAuth token to be used in the configuration.
 Just update the `config.ini` with the right `xoxb-XXX-XXX-XXX`.

+In the `config.ini`, don't forget to add your JournalBot's UID to the `exclude_warning` list.
+You'll find its ID when "chatting" with the bot and clicking on its name on the top.

 You should now be good to go.
 You may need event subscriptions for `message.channels` depending on the setup.